oqolarte/oblong/content/log/witty.md

 it's worth considering to think before you click.
-With attention being one of the main currencies of capital-I Internet, whoever has the quickest wit and/or the snarkiest comeback that ellicits something---any strong emotion really---reaches the top.
+With attention being one of the main currencies of capital-I Internet, whoever has the quickest wit and/or the snarkiest comeback that elicits something---any strong emotion really---reaches the top.
 Whatever that top is, I don't want to know.

 Honestly, there's nothing wrong with wanting to perform for an audience